Brow Lift in New Jersey & Philadelphia

 Why choose the Doctors at Becker Plastic Surgery

-Pick one of our 6 convenient locations
+Pick one of our 6 convenient locationsfor Your Plastic Surgery Needs

 Brow Lift FAQS

-In Philadelphia, Yardley, Voorhees, and Princeton, the endoscopic technique is more common because it offers an easier recovery process and results with a lower rate of complications.
+A traditional brow lift, or open brow lift, is more invasive and dramatic and creates more swelling and numbness.
+However, it achieves a higher brow level compared to an endoscopic brow lift approach.
+People who like higher brows sometimes choose this coronal process, but there are more risks involved.
+It is important to go through the pros and cons of each method before making a choice.
+In Philadelphia, Yardley, Voorhees, and Princeton, the endoscopic technique is more common because it offers an easier recovery process and results in a lower rate of complications.
 However, our excellent surgeons will discuss your options with you and help you choose the best procedure to achieve your goals.

-Most health insurance plans in Philadelphia, Yardley, Voorhees, and Princeton do not cover Brow Lift surgery or any complications that may arise following it.
+Most health insurance plans in Philadelphia, Yardley, Voorhees, and Princeton do not cover brow lift surgery or any complications that may arise following it.
 For this reason, it is important to ask your surgeon for information about the available financing plans.

 The resulting scars depend on the technique used.
 However, they will be well concealed.
 For the open approach, the scar will be across the scalp and hidden by the hairline.
 Endoscopic lift scars may include three incisions along the top of the scalp.
 They will be shorter in size.
 For limited incisions, the scars will be hidden in the temporal hairline.